kynanvwright/rule-post/README.md

   - Smallest width where all title text shown
 - Add filters/search to navigation pane
 - Align flutter with backend, so that buttons are greyed out or hidden if user is not permitted to use them (use custom claims)
+- In navigation pane, allow final RC response to be labelled 'interpretation' or 'amendment'
+- Add subheaders to navigation pane for rounds

 ### 📧 Notifications & Alerts
 - Add (toggleable) email alerts to users for when: